ansible-collections/ibm.spectrum_virtualize/README.md

 The modules in the IBM Spectrum Virtualize Ansible collection leverage REST APIs to connect to the IBM Spectrum Virtualize storage system.
 This has following limitations:
 1. Using the REST APIs to list more than 2000 objects may create a loss of service from the API side, as it automatically restarts due to memory constraints.
 2. It is not possible to access REST APIs using an IPv6 address on a cluster.
-3. The Ansible collection can run on all IBM Spectrum Virtualize storage versions above 8.1.3, except versions 8.3.1.3 and 8.3.1.4.
+3. The Ansible collection can run on all IBM Spectrum Virtualize storage system versions above 8.1.3, except versions 8.3.1.3 and 8.3.1.4.
 4. At time of release of the SV Ansible v1.8.0 collection, no module is available for non LMC systems to automate license agreements acceptance, including EULA.
    User will be presented with a GUI setup wizard upon user-interface login, whether the Ansible modules have been used for initial configuration or not.